Chia-Network/chips/chip018.md

 In order to transfer rewards, all Chia nodes maintain a list of blocks from all rewards chains.
-Farmers can include blocks (block hash) from other rewards cha8ins in the main chain header, as long as the weight of the included block is greater than the weight of the previous included block from that rewards chain.
+Farmers can include blocks (block hash) from other rewards chains in the main chain header, as long as the weight of the included block is greater than the weight of the previous included block from that rewards chain.
 For example (Figure 1), if the last included block from rewards chain 2 had height 4, the next included block from that rewards chain must have height of at least 5 (or more work, if there is a work difficulty reset).
 This also allows for reorgs.
 As can be seen in Figure 1, a farmer includes block 5 of rewards chain 2, causing a reorg in that rewards chain, without requiring a reorg in the main chain.
 After D blocks, this included block becomes finalized, or checkpointed, and the rewards from that block can be spent.